 About Me – originally posted Feb.
 27, 2013

-A lot has happened in the last year and a half since I last updated My Introduction (10/26/14).
+A lot has happened since I last updated My Introduction (10/26/14).
 So, here’s what has been happening in my life.

 First, thank you for visiting my blog and being curious about me, my poetry and art.
 So hello, and let me introduce myself.
-My name is Lynn McHale; I am now 64, soon to be 65 in March., divorced for 32 years, retired in Sept.
+My name is Lynn McHale; I am now 66, divorced for 35 years, retired in Sept.
 2012 from Sears Holdings after 41 years.
-I have a son and daughter in-law, no grandchildren yet.
-Oh good news!!
-I am expecting a grandchild in July, and thrilled about it!!!
-I have a wonderful family, friends and neighbors who are all very supportive.
+I have a son and daughter in-law, and a beautiful little grandson who will be one in July.
+He is the most precious little boy!
+I have a wonderful family, friends and neighbors.

 In 2005, I was diagnosed with stage 2 breast cancer.
 I underwent chemo-therapy, a lumpectomy with nodes removed and radiation.
 I thought I had waged the toughest battle of my life; I had survived breast cancer and was now busy living my life.
 I am still cancer free today and very grateful for the last 9 years!